Bedding ceremony

 The bedding ceremony refers to the wedding custom of putting the newlywed couple together in the marital bed in front of numerous witnesses, usually family, friends, and neighbors, thereby completing the marriage.

-The purpose of the ritual was to establish the consummation of the marriage, either by actually witnessing the couple's first sexual intercourse, or symbolically, by leaving before consummation.
+The purpose of the ritual was to establish the consummation of the marriage, either by actually witnessing the couple's first sexual intercourse, or far more often symbolically, by leaving before consummation.
 It symbolized the community's involvement in the marriage.
 The legally binding nature of the ceremony varied greatly from place to place and through time.

 Traditions

 Bedding rituals have been practised in various European cultures, the ceremony differing from place to place.
 The people putting the newlyweds in bed have usually included their family, friends and wider community.
 The ritual is often associated with music, bawdy songs and jokes.
 It symbolised the community's involvement in the marriage and especially in the couple's sexual intimacy, but also their marital fidelity.
 The consummation itself, i.e. the couple's first sexual intercourse, was not witnessed in most of Western Europe.

 In England, the ceremony usually began with a priest blessing the bed, after which the newlyweds prepared themselves for bed and drank sweet and spicy wine.
 The groomsmen and the bridesmaids then sat on the sides of the bed and threw the couple's stockings at them; a hit was believed to indicate that the thrower would soon marry.
 Finally the curtains were drawn around the bed and the couple was left alone.
 Some newlyweds refused to take part in the bedding ceremony.
 King Charles I of England (r.
 1625–1649) notably barred the door of his bedroom; however, despite his rejection, the custom remained prevalent for another century among all social classes, including the royal family.

-In the 16th century, in what is now Germany, the bedding ceremony was performed to the sound of pipes, drums and "obscene noises," after which the couple was left alone and the guests continued celebrating loudly enough for the newlyweds not to be heard.
+In the 16th century, in what is now Germany, the bedding ceremony was performed to the sound of pipes, drums and "obscene noises", after which the couple was left alone and the guests continued celebrating loudly enough for the newlyweds not to be heard.
 In many places, the newlyweds were dressed for bed separately by their family or community and then led to the bedroom.
 In others, the couple was expected to rejoin the party afterwards.
 During the Reformation era, the bedding ceremony was associated with rituals that assigned socioeconomic rights and duties to the bride as housewife.

 In Scandinavia, it was the most distinguished wedding guest who led the bride to bed in a festive procession.
 After putting them in bed, the guests offered dishes to the newlyweds and quickly ate with them before leaving them alone.
 Due to the ritual's importance, specially decorated wedding beds were sometimes borrowed from friends, family or neighbours.
 The bedding eventually became merely symbolic, with the bride's parents covering the newlyweds with a blanket and then uncovering them.